Immigration Remedies

 immigration and naturalization

 Catholic Charities of Santa Clara County (CCSCC) serves residents of the South Bay County.
 We serve low-income families who request assistance with immigration legal services.
 CCSCC provides low-cost reliable, professional and confidential services related to immigration and naturalization.
-The agency has Board of Immigration Appeals (BIA) staff.
+The Department of Justice (DOJ) accredited staff.

 Judge hammer